touzet/pampa/README.md

 ### --fillin

-This option allows to automatically compute masses for peptides lacking this information.
+This option allows to automatically compute masses for peptides that lack  this information.
+If no PTM description is provided, PTMs are determined automatically based on the rules outlined in the [PTM description](#PTM-description) section.
+It can be particularly helpful, for instance, in supplementing a manually created peptide table.

 ```
  usage:
  python3 pampa_craft --fillin
-   -p PEPTIDE_TABLE Peptide table to complete
+   -p PEPTIDE_TABLE Peptide table to supplement
    -o OUTPUT        Path to the output file (new peptide table)
 ```